POEM procedure restored the patient’s ability to swallow | Case study

 The efficiency of the gastrograffin test

-Orally administered diatrizoate (Gastrografin) is only absorbed in small amounts from the gastrointestinal tract in adults.
-After exiting the intestine (anastomotic dehiscence, perforation), gastrografin is administered via the peritoneum and is absorbed into the bloodstream by the kidneys excreted and can be detected in the ham as a white precipitate by precipitation with concentrated hydrochloric acid.
+Orally administered diatrizoate (Gastrografin) is absorbed in only small amounts from the gastrointestinal tract in adults.
+However, when Gastrografin exits the intestine—such as in cases of anastomotic dehiscence or perforation—it can be introduced into the peritoneal cavity, where it is absorbed into the bloodstream, excreted by the kidneys, and detected in the urine.
+Detection is achieved by precipitation with concentrated hydrochloric acid, resulting in a characteristic white precipitate.

-This water-soluble, high osmolality contrast medium has been used diagnostically to define and therapeutically to relieve adhesive small bowel obstructions (SBO).
-Experimental and proof-of-concept studies have demonstrated that oral Gastrografin is both safe and effective at relieving up to 70% of adhesive small bowel obstructions when administered in the first 24 hours.
-This is primarily due to its hyper-osmotic nature, as it promotes extra-luminal fluid shift into the bowel lumen, decreasing oedema and improving peristaltic bowel action.
-When used effectively, Gastrografin may negate the need for surgical intervention where surgery is not possible or not readily available.
+Gastrografin is a water-soluble, high-osmolality contrast medium that has both diagnostic and therapeutic applications—particularly in cases of adhesive small bowel obstruction (SBO).
+Experimental and proof-of-concept studies have demonstrated that oral Gastrografin is safe and effective, relieving up to 70% of adhesive SBOs when administered within the first 24 hours.
+This effect is primarily due to its hyperosmolar nature, which draws fluid into the bowel lumen, reduces edema, and enhances peristaltic activity.

 Share on